Electricity and Digital Transition

 The thesis work focuses on the economic stakes associated with the integration of renewable energies (ENR) into the network.
 These lead to an interest in the collective surplus associated with this integration and its distribution among the different actors involved, network, producers, distributors and consumers of electricity.
 They thus concern the impact of the modes of integration and management of intermittent RE on the determination of electricity prices in the market.

-In parallel of this thesis work, in the second half of 2019, we welcomed Professor Peter Cowling (Univ. of York, UK), a specialist in optimization and algorithms, as a "Visiting Researcher".
+In parallel of these thesis works, in the second half of 2019, we welcomed Professor Peter Cowling (Univ. of York, UK), a specialist in optimization and algorithms, as a "Visiting Researcher".
 The aim of this collaboration was to develop courses and research work in decision sciences and mathematical programming applied to the energy sector.

-- Analyzing the Dynamic Impact of Electricity Futures on Revenue and Risk of Renewable Energy in China (Energy Policy, Farnoosh & Zhang), May 2019
+- A. Farnoosh and Y. Zhang, 2019.
+Analyzing the Dynamic Impact of Electricity Futures on Revenue and Risk of Renewable Energy in China, Energy Policy, Elsevier.

-- Projections and Recommendations for Energy Structure and Industrial Structure Development in China through 2030: A System Dynamics Model (Sustainability, Farnoosh, Song et al.), September 2019
+- Han S., Farnoosh A., Lin C., Zhang B., 2019.
+Projections and Recommendations for Energy Structure and Industrial Structure Development in China through 2030: A System Dynamics Model, Sustainability, MDPI.

-Highlights of the Chair are also listed in the « Handbook of International Energy Economics », in the Chapter entitled « Economics of Power Generation » (Palgrave Macmillan; under review).
+Highlights of the Chair are also listed in the « Handbook of International Energy Economics », in the Chapter entitled « Economics of Power Generation » (Palgrave Macmillan; published in 2022).

 IFP School also organizes conferences within the scope of the Chair: